How Mississippi's Burn Permit System Works

 Frequently Asked Questions — Mississippi

 Yes.
-Mississippi Forestry Commission permits are required for outdoor burning of vegetation.
-Contact your county MFC agent for a free same-day permit when conditions allow.
+Mississippi Forestry Commission permits are required year-round.
+Contact your county MFC agent for a free same-day permit.
+The permit is required regardless of season.